Is Site Audit a Replacement for Semrush or Ahrefs?

 - Semrush: “Tags found”

-- Scan flagged:
+- Site Audit flagged:

 og:imageURL was 404ing (image file missing from build) - Would have launched with broken social previews on Product Hunt

-What Semrush/Ahrefs Do That Scan Doesn’t
+What Semrush/Ahrefs Do That Site Audit Doesn’t

 1. Keyword Research